 You will agree with us when we say that we were all random buyers a few decades ago.
 All of us were driven by the need to fill our homes and lives with the latest inventions and collections.
 This was intensified due to the fact that the world witnessed unprecedented growth in technology and other industries in the last couple of decades.
 One example of this is the surge of home entertainment, such as Blu-Ray and 4K DVDs.
 The environmental tax of these innovations can be rendered environmentally friendly by using a DVD rental service specializing in 4K that is known for its green practices.

 This has resulted in the fact that we have our homes filled to the brim with plastic materials.
 Other items that were meant as one use are also a massive part of our possessions.
-Now, you don’t have to go ahead and throw all these items in the trash as that would defeat the very meaning of sustainability.
+Now, you don’t have to throw all these items in the trash as that would defeat the very meaning of sustainability.

 However, we can start by purchasing items that are made of materials that are not plastic.
 Avoid all sorts of packaged food items and choose to make bulk purchases.
 Whenever you have to buy new things, choose those that are made of metal or glass.

 Literally.
 An average household produces 1000 lbs of trash in a year.
 It is astounding even to imagine the combined household trash we produce globally.
 Sustainable living is not only about going out and planting trees.
 You can start right at home.

 Install two bins in your home – one for biodegradable wastes and one for non-biodegradable wastes.
 You can later take them out separately and take them to recycling centers.
 Bio-degradable wastes can also be composted and made into fertilizer for your kitchen garden.

 The current generation has access to more digital advancements than any other generation before.
 Not only do we have instant connectivity and access at our fingertips, but we also have the opportunity to make everything digital.